ariga/atlas/doc/website/blog/2022-12-20-wilco-atlas-quest.md

 of a production issue - utilizing real-life tech stacks.

-When I first heard about Wilco, I was immediately intrigued by the idea of using a simulation game to teach people about database migrations and especially about solving all kinds of issues that many engineers only hit during a serious outage when there's very little room for error.
+When I first heard about Wilco, I was immediately intrigued by the idea of using a simulation game to teach people about database migrations.
+Particularly interesting is the possibility to present people with opportunities to solve all kinds of issues that many engineers only hit during a serious outage when there's very little room for error.

 ### Introducing Wilco

 When you use Wilco, you're put in the shoes of a software engineer at a fictional startup.
 You're given access to a made up chat system humoristically called "Snack" where you meet different characters that you can interact with.
-You're also given access to a real GitHub repo and the means to run a real development environment on your local machine.
+You are also given access to a real GitHub repo and the means to run a real development environment on your local machine.

 ![](https://atlasgo.io/uploads/images/wilco-snack-screenshot.png)